encircled/skom/README.md

 ## Complex configuration

-Configuration of multiple entities might be set during SKOM creation
+Mapping configuration can be set during the creation of the SKOM instance:

 ```kotlin
 SimpleKotlinObjectMapper {